 Graduate Mathematics

-The University of Virginia’s Graduate Program in Mathematics offers advanced doctoral training in a close‑knit scholarly community that supports deep exploration of algebra, analysis, topology, and the history of mathematics.
-Students work alongside 28 tenured and tenure‑track faculty, postdoctoral scholars, and peers across a wide range of mathematical subfields—including number theory, algebraic geometry, probability, mathematical physics, partial differential equations, operator theory, geometric topology, and more.
+The University of Virginia’s Graduate Program in Mathematics offers advanced doctoral training in a close-knit scholarly community that supports deep exploration of algebra, analysis, and topology.
+Students work alongside 24 tenured and tenure‑track faculty and a cohort of postdoctoral scholars, across a wide range of mathematical subfields.

-The program emphasizes rigorous coursework, early engagement in research, and participation in active seminar groups spanning algebra, differential equations, geometry, mathematical physics, probability, and topology.
-With well‑equipped computing facilities, individualized mentorship, and vibrant research activity, students gain the tools needed to develop original mathematical contributions.
+The program emphasizes rigorous coursework, early engagement in research, and participation in active seminar groups spanning active research areas.
+With well-equipped computing facilities, individualized mentorship, and vibrant research activity, students gain the tools needed to develop original mathematical contributions.

-Designed primarily as a Ph.D. program, UVA Math prepares graduates for academic careers, research positions, and mathematically intensive roles in industry and government, while also offering accelerated B.A./M.A. and B.A./M.S. pathways for UVA undergraduates.
+Designed primarily as a Ph.D. program, UVA Math prepares graduates for academic careers, research positions, and mathematically intensive roles in industry and government, while also offering an accelerated B.A./M.A. pathway for UVA undergraduates.

 What Can I Do With This Degree?